microsoft/vscode-docs/docs/java/java-debugging.md

 - `java.debug.settings.enableHotCodeReplace`: Enable hot code replace for Java code.
 Make sure the auto build is not disabled for [VS Code Java](https://github.com/redhat-developer/vscode-java).
 See the [Hot Code Replace wiki page](https://github.com/Microsoft/vscode-java-debug/wiki/Hot-Code-Replace) for more information about usages and limitations.
 - `java.debug.settings.enableRunDebugCodeLens`: Enable the CodeLens provider for the run and debug buttons over main entry points, defaults to `true`.
 - `java.debug.settings.forceBuildBeforeLaunch`: Force building the workspace before launching java program, defaults to `true`.
-- `java.debug.settings.console`: The specified console to launch a Java program, defaults to `internalConsole`.
+- `java.debug.settings.console`: The specified console to launch a Java program, defaults to `integratedTerminal`.
 If you want to customize the console for a specific debug session, please modify the `console` configuration in `launch.json`.
   - `internalConsole` - VS Code debug console (input stream not supported).
   - `integratedTerminal` - VS Code integrated terminal.
   - `externalTerminal` - External terminal that can be configured in user settings.